aquarium and pond answers, information, articles, resources

 “Plaster in Paris in Aquariums and Ponds”

-It is important to have a proper Redox Potential which describes the ability for the loss of an electron by a molecule, atom or ion to the gain of an electron by another molecule, atom or ion.
 Without this reducing Redox Potential many minerals cannot be absorbed and properly assimilated.
-So it is very important to keep a “positively charged” aquarium or a Redox Potential of approximately -300 mV via proper dissolved oxygen levels, calcium and other electrolytes, proper cleaning procedures and water changes (UV Sterilization can help too).
+So it is very important to keep a “positively charged” aquarium or a Balanced Redox Potential via proper dissolved oxygen levels, calcium and other electrolytes, proper cleaning procedures and water changes (UV Sterilization can help too).

-For more information about the Redox Potential, please see my article: The Redox Potential in Aquariums (& Ponds) and how it relates to proper aquatic health
+*The Redox Potential in Aquariums (& Ponds) and how it relates to proper aquatic health

 For further reading on this subject, here are a few articles I recommend: